-Risk Allocation
+4.9 Risk Allocation

 The Project Alliancing approach used in Australia forbids any claims between the Alliance participants unless there is willful default.
-Although this approach is blissfully simple, it does not recognize the complexities of modern IPD projects.
+Although this approach is blissfully simple, it does not accord well with American risk management.
 Some IPD agreements prefer to follow traditional risk management approaches, with each party fully responsible for its own failings.
 But this introduces counter-productive finger pointing and fear.
 Another approach is to waive claims for "joint decisions," but this does not fully eliminate an adversarial environment because many important decisions will not have a "joint decision" pedigree, although taken in the interest of the project.